-Three trim levels of the 2016 Traverse are offered: LS, LT, and LTZ.
-Top LTZ models are really luxury models if you go by features, while LS trims are no-fuss (albeit well-equipped) family vehicles.
-All Traverse models get the Chevrolet MyLink system, which includes a 6.5-inch touchscreen, enabling smartphone integration as well as streaming of Pandora and Stitcher internet-based radio.
-For 2016, the Traverse added 4G LTE connectivity that can provide a wi-fi hotspot.
+Three trim levels of the 2016 Traverse are offered: LS, LT, and Premier.
+Premier models are really luxury models if you go by features, while LS trims are no-fuss (albeit well-equipped) family vehicles.
+All Traverse models get the Chevrolet MyLink system, which includes a 6.5-inch touchscreen, enabling smartphone integration as well as streaming of Pandora and Stitcher internet-based radio via a 4G LTE data subscription and an in-car wi-fi hotspot.

 The Traverse features the three-bar upper grille and two-bar lower design that is common to Chevrolet crossovers.
 Darkened headlights and a sculpted hood round out the front end.
 In back, it has taillights that look a bit like those on the Camaro muscle car.
 Some bits chrome and brightwork give it some punch from certain angles.

 2017 Chevrolet Traverse